 When Ada isn't handling customer cases, she's sharing her solar panel expertise with other support agents.
 Acting as a mentor is helpful to the person she is talking to, but when ramping up a new contact center with dozens of new agents, a more scalable approach is required.
 Build out Lightning Knowledge so Ada and other agents can catalogue their expertise.

 Build Lightning Knowledge

 You and Ada will need access to knowledge.
 There are two major groups and several subgroups that will help organize knowledge articles.

 - Billing Topics

 - Technical Topics

 - Broken Equipment

-Add the long text fields Question and Answer for the article writer to fill in when creating an article.
+Confirm Rich Text Area fields: Question and Answer are available for the article writer to fill in when creating an article.
 Create and publish an article.